dschaaff/SublimeLinter-puppet-lint/README.md

 This linter plugin for [SublimeLinter][docs] provides an interface to [puppet-lint](http://puppet-lint.com/).
 It will be used with files that have the “Puppet” syntax.

+*note*

+I'm no longer using Puppet or Sublime Text actively so I may be slow to review things here.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].